noahehall/theBookOfNoah/business/agile.md

     - Regularly, the team reflects on how to become more effective, and adjusts accordingly

   - manifesto for agile software development: best practices for agile development
-    - individuals and interactions ove processes and tools
+    - individuals and interactions over processes and tools
       - good team of developers who communicate and collaborate well > team of experts operating in isolation
     - working software over comprehensive documentation
       - Working software > documents to clients in meetings.